Information about Isopropamide

 How Isopropamide works

 Isopropamide Iodide are a class of medication that inhibit parasympathetic nerve impulses by selectively blocking the binding of the neurotransmitter acetylcholine to its receptor in nerve cells.
 The nerve fibers of the parasympathetic system are responsible for the involuntary movements of smooth muscles present in the gastrointestinal tract.
 Inhibition here decreases acidity and motility, aiding in the treatment of gastrointestinal disorders.

-Slow heart rate, Flushing (sense of warmth in the face, ears, neck and trunk), Photophobia, Dilatation of pupil, Palpitations, Dryness in mouth, Arrhythmia, Increased heart rate, Constipation, Difficulty in urination, Excessive thirst, Loss of accommodation, Reduced bronchial secretions, Dry skin
+Slow heart rate, Flushing (sense of warmth in the face, ears, neck and trunk), Photophobia, Dilatation of pupil, Palpitations, Dryness in mouth, Arrhythmia (irregular heartbeats), Increased heart rate, Constipation, Difficulty in urination, Excessive thirst, Loss of accommodation, Reduce bronchial secretion, Dry skin

 Expert advice for Isopropamide

 - Isopropamide should be taken with food to avoid stomach upset.